-This Sailing Club is a non-profit, volunteer-run sailing club located on three acres of land on Humber Bay on the north shore of Lake Ontario.
-The club was started in 1880 by a group of enthusiastic sailors and offers racing, cruising, and sailing instruction
+Non-profit and volunteer-run sailing club, this club is located on three acres of land on Humber Bay along the north shore of Lake Ontario.

 This sailing club is, you guessed it, right on Centre Island, west of the Toronto Island Marina on the north shore.
-Membership is restricted to people 19 years of age or older, with a maximum of 140 members in any given year.
-Membership costs $425.00 for the year, but allows complete access to the club's fleet of Albacore and Laser sailboats as well as Hobie catamarans.
-Members can take part in the club's lessons, clinics, and racing programs, and members have full voting rights at the club's general meetings.
+Membership allows for complete access to the club's fleet.
+Members can take part in the club's lessons, clinics, and racing programs.

-This sailing club is just east of downtown out near Cherry Beach.
-Membership for new members is $549.00 plus tax, but includes CYA (Canadian Yachting Association) certified beginner lessons to Level CANSail II.
-Members enjoy unlimited use of the club's sailing fleet of Albacores, Lasers & Catamarans, race training programs and inter club races, regattas, use of the waterfront clubhouse, and (self-proclaimed) great parties.
+This sailing club is just east of downtown, near Cherry Beach.
+Membership includes CYA (Canadian Yachting Association) certified beginner lessons to Level CANSail II.
+Members enjoy unlimited use of the club's sailing fleet.

-Toronto's National Yacht Club is more of a keelboat (bigger boat) club, but they do offer an adult learn to sail program for instruction in smaller, more responsive sailboat handling.
-Courses are open to non-members, and are competitively priced at $399 plus HST.
-The NYC is an active club with social events and member's restaurant and lounge open all year with a spectacular view of the lake and busy harbour.
+Opposite Billy Bishop Airport, this is more of a keelboat (bigger boat) club, but they also offer an adult learn to sail program for instruction in smaller, more responsive sailboat handling.
+Courses here are open to non-members.

-Ashbridge's Bay Yacht Club is an east-end club near the Beaches area of Toronto.
-The membership structure is quite diverse, so if you're interested in joining ABYC take a look at which type of membership works best for you.
-The club offers a licensed restaurant and lounge, and a licensed patio for hot summer days.
+This east-side club near the Beaches has a pretty unique membership structure, so if you're interested in joining take a look at which type of membership works best for you.
+The club offers a licensed restaurant, patio and lounge.